Masjed-e Jame Isfahan

 In the early 12th century the mosque underwent several major transformations that made it into the iconic landmark it is today.
 The most notable being the four-iwan design that has been replicated in mosques all around the world.
 Other adjustments like the two layered arcade and the addition of several new prayer halls came in the early 1300s.

-Over the years rulers have continued to improve the mosque, attempting to leave their mark on history.
-From design embellishments to lengthy additions, the mosque has adapted to the ruler's requests and the needs of the community, leading it to be one of the largest, most intricate mosques in the world.
+Over the years, rulers have continued to improve the mosque, attempting to leave their mark on history.
+From design embellishments to lengthy additions, the mosque has adapted to the ruler's requests and the needs of the community, leading it to be one of the largest and most intricate mosques in the world.

 Site Today